Belkharym/pytorch-fpga/docs.md

 # [C10 Architecture](https://github.com/pytorch/pytorch/wiki/Software-Architecture-for-c10)

+---

 # C10

-C10 is the core library of Pytorch.
+C10 is the core library of PyTorch.
 It contains the implementation of the `Tensor` class, the *new* dispatcher, and many miscellaneous things.\
 For our purpose, the purpose of this library is to be a resource manager.
 It initialize the low level backends and communicate with it.
-It provides an API to the rest of Pytorch libraries (ATen and Caffe2) to allow them to use those backends.
+It provides an API to the rest of PyTorch libraries (ATen and Caffe2) to allow them to use those backends.

 The OpenCL implementation of the c10 library is very heavily based on the CUDA implementation.
 (We litterally copy-pasted the files from `c10/cuda/`)